 You can easily store leftovers in an airtight container in the fridge and reheat the dish in a pan on the stovetop.

 Yes, you have to peel butternut squash.
-Cut the whole squash into 5 to 6 individual pieces and peel each piece.
+Cut the whole squash into 5 or 6 individual pieces and peel each piece.
 You can use a paring knife or a vegetable peeler to do the peeling.

 A dark metal baking sheet is best for roasting butternut squash because a dark sheet will brown the squash nicely from the bottom.
 (Here is a bit more about dark versus light baking sheets.)